CrowdStrike/falconpy/samples/README.md

 | [Upload, Retrieve and then Delete a file](sample_uploads/sample_uploads_service.py) | [Upload, Retrieve and then Delete a file](sample_uploads/sample_uploads_uber.py) |

 ## Suggestions
 Got a suggestion for an example you'd like to see?
+One of the examples not working as expected?
 Let us know by posting a message to our [discussion board](https://github.com/CrowdStrike/falconpy/discussions).

 Have an example you've developed yourself that you'd like to share?  **_Excellent!_** Please review our [contributing guidelines](/CONTRIBUTING.md) and then submit a pull request.